 Key aspects to be considered when setting up the synchronisation framework at national level

-5.2.1At the time of this writing, new 5G AAS systems can neither achieve cost-effectively the ECC restricted baseline out of block power limit on the transmitter side, nor implement the required custom filters to protect from blocking on the receiver side, both in adjacent and non-adjacent channels in the same band.
-Based on currently available AAS BS technology, it is assumed that equipment will only implement filters designed to comply with the ECC baseline out of block power limit.

-Additional interference mitigation techniques shall be required to ensure unsynchronised operation with such type of AAS equipment.
-Considering that it may not be possible to rely on guard bands alone to enable unsynchronised operation between operators, in case of AAS BSs, coexistence shall rely on other solutions such as synchronised (or semi-synchronised) operation or proper interference mitigation techniques (including separation distances, alternative network topologies, etc.).

-If interference mitigation due to unsynchronised operation relies on separation distances, the actual minimum distances required to be applied in practice highly depends on assumptions such as network topology and the radiowave propagation environment and will need to be discussed at the national level.
-With this respect, tthe results from the coexistence studies summarised in Section 4 of this Report show that those distances between unsynchronised Macro cells could be up to 60 km in case of co-channel operation and up to 14 km operating in adjacent-channel.
-It should also be noted that the user data-loss is not proportional to the part of the frame that is interfered because losing control channels could lead to a potentially bigger user data-loss.

-Synchronised operation avoids any BS-BS and MS-MS interferences therefore allowing coexistence between adjacent networks without the need for guard bands or additional filters.
-The synchronised operation is accompanied with some challenges, among others, related to the selection of common clock and frame structure (which implies a common DL / UL transmission ratio, as well as common potentially sub-optimal performance).
+Synchronisation and semi-synchronisation are effective for mitigating cross-link interference between operators.
+Additional interference mitigation techniques may be required if operators intend to use unsynchronised AAS BS (including separation distances, alternative network topologies, etc.).
+Synchronised operation is accompanied with some challenges related to the selection of common clock and frame structure.
 Such challenges are explained in more detail in Section 5.2.1.

+At the time of this writing, new 5G AAS systems cannot cost-effectively implement the operator-specific filtering which would be required to meet the ECC restricted baseline out of block power limits and protect the receiver from blocking from adjacent and non-adjacent channels in the same band.
+Based on currently available AAS BS technology, it is assumed that equipment will only implement filters designed to comply with the ECC out of band power limits.

+If interference mitigation due to unsynchronised operation relies on separation distances, the minimum distances required will depend on network topology, terrain and clutter and will need to be discussed at the national level.
+The results from the coexistence studies summarised in section 4 of this Report show that the separation distances required between unsynchronised Macro cells could be up to 60 km when co-channel and up to 14 km when operating in the adjacent-channel.

+s

 Semi-synchronised operation is similar to synchronised operation, with the exception that simultaneous UL / DL transmissions between networks can be allowed in some defined parts of the frame.
-This leads to a controlled degree of flexibility at the expense of some controlled interference.
-Compared to unsynchronised operation, semi-synchronised operation reduces the impact from BS-BS and MS-MS interferences, while ensuring some flexibility on the frame structure.
-Results from studies in SectionSectionSectionSectionSectionS 4.5 show that in specific circumstances the ECC baseline out of block power limit can be applied to the semi-synchronised operation..
-The interference impact on network performance associated with semi-synchronised operation is reduced when the amount of interference on the control channels is avoided (e.g. where possible, the flexible portions of the frame do not include control plane channels).
-As in the case of synchronised operation, when dealing with semi-synchronised networks, there will be a need for a common accurate phase / time synchronisation and for an agreement on a common default frame structure to which flexibility is added.
+This leads to a degree of flexibility at the expense of some additional interference that can be controlled to some extent.
+Compared to unsynchronised operation, semi-synchronised operation reduces the impact from BS-BS and MS-MS interference.
+Results from studies in Sectionsection 4.5 show that the ECC baseline out of block power limit can be applied to the semi-synchronised operation in specific circumstances.
+The interference impact on network performance associated with semi-synchronised operation is reduced when interference on the control channels is avoided (e.g. where possible, the flexible portions of the frame do not include control plane channels).
+As in the case of synchronised operation, semi-synchronised networks will need a common accurate phase / time synchronisation and an agreement on a compatible frame structure which identifies the portions of the frame where transmission direction is flexible.

-Enabling synchronised, unsynchronised and semi-synchronised operation at national level based on multi-lateral agreements among MFCN licensees
+Enabling synchronised, unsynchronised and semi-synchronised operation at national level based on multilateral agreements among MFCN licensees

 Synchronised operation